- The reality of the SAP Partnership Program is far different than what is usually presented.

 Excusing Overspending and SAP Implementation Failures

-SAP’s consulting partners excuse problems with SAP software and help SAP to place any blame for failed implementations onto the buyer or customer.
+SAP’s consulting partners excuse SAP software problems and help SAP to place any blame for failed implementations onto the buyer or customer.
 SAP has a specific method for blaming the client for project failures, as is covered in The Art of Blaming the Client for Implementation Failures.
 These articles excusing failure are published in media entities that take money from SAP.

 For example, SAP always lies to customers about what its software can do, how quickly it implements, how sophisticated its software is, how many places it is running.
-You can see my article on SAP’s brazen exaggerations of customers numbers for S/4HANA on that particular topic.
+You can see my article on SAP’s brazen exaggerations of customer numbers for S/4HANA on that particular topic.

 And their consulting partners, which are mainly consulting arms of SAP, both do not contradict SAP, but most frequently add on their lies on top of SAP’s lies.
 Many members of IT organizations owe their allegiance to SAP over the companies they work for.
 Their current employer only being their temporary employer.
 This leads to the question of whether IT decision makers should sign a fiduciary agreement that they will put their employer’s interests above the interests of their favored vendor.